SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 * Women's equal opportunities for leadership at all levels of decision-making in political, economic and public life
 * Proportion of women in local and governmental bodies and in managerial positions

-Private sphere (family and home life) not explicitly included in the search strings, but based on the Beijing Declaration (https://www.un.org/womenwatch/daw/beijing/pdf/Beijing%20full%20report%20E.pdf, including paragraph 185), we are aware that research on the private sphere may also be relevant.
+Private sphere (family and home life) not explicitly included in the search strings, but based on the Beijing Report <a href="#f1li">(UN, 1995)</a>, including paragraph 185), we are aware that research on the private sphere may also be relevant.

 Sources used for finding terms:
- * UN Women, Key messages on women's rights: https://www.unwomen.org/sites/default/files/2024-06/in-brief-key-messages-on-womens-rights-empowerment-and-equality-electoral-and-political-participation-en.pdf
- * Indicator metadata 5.5.2 https://unstats.un.org/sdgs/metadata/files/Metadata-05-05-02.pdf refers to ISCO-08, which lists useful terms to cover `managerial positions`: https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40dgreports/%40dcomm/%40publ/documents/publication/wcms_172572.pdf
+  * Indicator metadata 5.5.2 <a href="#f2li">(xxx, 20xx)</a> https://unstats.un.org/sdgs/metadata/files/Metadata-05-05-02.pdf refers to ISCO-08, which lists useful terms to cover `managerial positions`: https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40dgreports/%40dcomm/%40publ/documents/publication/wcms_172572.pdf
-* Monitoring gender equality and the empowerment of women and girls in the 2030 agenda for sustainable development (Position paper), for terms about leadership positions: https://www.unwomen.org/sites/default/files/Headquarters/Attachments/Sections/Library/Publications/2015/IndicatorPaper-EN-FINAL.pdf
+* Monitoring Gender Equality and the Empowerment of Women and Girls in the 2030 Agenda for Sustainable Development <a href="#f3li">(UN Women, 2015)</a>, for terms about leadership positions